decasteljau/jsfxr-for-wwise/README.md

  - Generate a sound
  - Click the **Send to Wwise** button OR press **W**

+Note: The first **Send to Wwise** is pressed, it can takes up to 10 seconds.

 ## jsfxr

 The original implementation is available here: